andrasq/node-qtimeit/Readme.md

 - sensitive enough to time even really fast nodejs operations
 - measures just the body of the test function, not the function call
 - self-calibrating, does not include its own overhead in the results
+- auto-calibrating, can run tests for a specified number of seconds
 - works with both synchronous functions and functions taking a callback
 - allows comparative benchmarking a suite of test functions